Note

 Encoding: from a dataframe to a numerical matrix for machine learning#

-This example demonstrates how to transform a somewhat complicated dataframe to a matrix well suited for machine-learning.
+This example shows how to transform a rich dataframe with columns of various types into a numerical matrix on which machine-learning algorithms can be applied.
 We study the case of predicting wages using the employee salaries dataset.

 from skrub.datasets import fetch_employee_salaries